Skip to main content

 We aim for a prompt response to manual review requests, but you can immediately search for a journalist's contact details in our database using the "Journos" menu option.

-Why does the tool give me the name of the publication instead of the journalist?
+Google News search: Why do the results give me the name of the publication instead of the journalist?

 Some articles list only a publication's name instead of the journalist's, so this is the information we retrieve.